0xMukesh/hashnode-blogs/ckzckohff0c24yus17une8zny.md

 ### ⚙ Configuring TailwindCSS

-Create a new file named `tailwind.config.js`, this file would contain all the configuration for tailwindcss.
+Create a new file named `tailwind.config.js`, this file would contain all the configurations for tailwindcss.

-Add the follow configuration to `tailwind.config.js` file
+Add the following configuration to the `tailwind.config.js` file

 `tailwind.config.js`